The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

-Here are the specs for the Sea-Doo Switch along with other details to help you when buying.
+Here are the Sea-Doo Switch specs along with other details to help you when buying.

-The image below shows you the length and model options of the Sea-Doo Switch.
+The image below shows you the length and model options.

-The Sea-Doo Switch seating capacity varies from 5 to 9 people depending on the model and size you need.
+The seating capacity varies from 5 to 9 people depending on the model and size you need.

 - 130HP (Only on the base model)

-All Sea-Doo Switch engines are Rotax powered, owned by BRP who also owns Sea-Doo.
-The same company that makes the boat also makes the engine, this makes warranty work a lot easier.
+All engines are Rotax powered, owned by BRP, who also owns Sea-Doo.

-They’re purpose built marine engines with 3 cylinders and use closed-loop cooling.
+Rotax makes purpose built marine engines with 3-cylinders and use closed-loop cooling.
 It’s also the same engine that Sea-Doo has used in their jet skis, so it’s not a new or unknown engine, it’s tried and tested.

 - 170 HP = 34 to 37MPH

-Other pontoons boats on the market top speed vary from 18MPH to 50MPH, so the Sea-Doo Switch falls inline with other pontoons on the market.
+I get this one a lot, but other pontoons boats on the market top speed vary from 18MPH to 50MPH, so the Switch falls inline with other pontoons on the market.

-All Sea-Doo Switch come with a trailer included in the price.
+All Switch models come with a trailer included in the MSRP.

 The handlebars feel like a crossbreed between a steering wheel and a joystick; there is a reason why joysticks are making their way to boats, as it’s so much easier than a steering wheel and levers.

-The Sea-Doo Switch feels like driving a large and heavy Sea-Doo jet ski.
+It feels like driving a large and heavy jet ski.

 I joke that driving non-jet-drive boats looks like the man behind the curtain from The Wizard of Oz, but it’s true.
-Compared to the Sea-Doo Switch, you move very little, and have such greater control over the Switch.
+Compared to the Switch, you move very little, and have such greater control.

 Brakes & Steering